as595/4IRSantaHack/README.md

 ## Introduction
  Welcome to the 4IR CDT Santa Hack 2018!

 The CDT Christmas hackathon is designed to help you improve your data science skills in a friendly and supportive environment.
 At the hackathon, you can either work on your own or in a team of up to three people.
 The hack challenge is to classify the test images as *Santa* or *Not Santa* and the team with the highest accuracy at the end of the hack wins.
-Simple.
+Simples.

 The hack agenda and instructions for what you might need to bring are [here](https://github.com/as595/4IRSantaHack/blob/master/AGENDA.md).